M-F 9AM-5PM CST

 Job applicants expect certain questions to be asked during interviews and can find recommended answers after a simple Google search.
 You’ll do better if you ask questions tailored to the job.
 We also know that structured interviews — asking the same questions of each candidate — minimize unconscious bias.
 You can focus on issues that directly influence one’s performance.
 Structured interviews also make it much easier to compare candidates against each other.

 To further reduce bias, interviewers should not have reviewed the resume or other information.
 As long as interviewers stick to the structured questions, the interviewers’ ratings can be seen as an independent data point.

 What questions should you ask?
 They should be related to the job and to qualities you desire in an employee.
 These might include questions more related to personality traits.
 Some employers use a personality assessment.
 A tool like PXT Select will provide you with interview questions that are directed to areas of a specific job that might require extra effort from the candidate with a particular personality style.
 For example, an applicant might score strongly on preferring to work autonomously so you’ll want to ask how they would work in a highly collaborative team.
 Or your office might be very fast-paced and the personality test shows that the applicant tends toward steadiness.
 In that case you’ll want to ask how they deal with duties while under time pressure.

-An assessment can be an important part of the hiring process, but not the only source of data you should consider.
-Comparing Everything DiSC to PXT Select.
+An assessment can be an important part of the hiring or candidate selection process, but not the only source of data you should consider.
+Article compares Everything DiSC Workplace to PXT Select candidate selection tool.